bogdanRada/enhanced_date_select/README.md

 }
 ```

-The **enhanced_date_selec** takes all the standard options as the default Rails date_select method.
+The **enhanced_date_select** takes all the standard options as the default Rails date_select method.
 The only difference is that it expects an hash with values for year, month and day instead of an date object.

 Testing
 -------